ebartrum/base_project/README.md

-This base project should perform dummy training, vaildation, and figures.
+This base project should perform dummy training, validation, figures.